Why Are My Nails Soft And Bendy?

-Strong, healthy nails don’t only look great, but also help you move through life in a functional and healthy way.
 We use our nails for so many things: opening containers, picking up change, and scratching our pets’ ears.

-So, why are your nails soft and bendy?
-There are different factors that can affect your nail strength – from daily water and chemical exposure to genetics.
+There are various factors that can impact your nail strength, including daily water and chemical exposure, as well as genetics.
 Thankfully, most people can take simple measures to build up their nail health and improve their strength.

 In this post, we will talk about the reasons why your nails might be soft and weak, what you can do about it, and what surprising activities are making your nails worse.

-Paper Thin Nail Causes
+Paper-Thin Nail Causes

-Most soft and thin nails have a physical cause that is easily preventable.
 That’s the good news!
-The bad news is that it can be hard to figure out which of these things are affecting your nails specifically.
+The bad news is that it can be challenging to determine which of these factors is specifically affecting your nails.

-It might take you some trial and error to figure out which of these factors is affecting your nail strength, but once you do – you’ll know how to fix it.
+It might take you some trial and error to figure out which of these factors is affecting your nail strength, but once you do, you’ll know how to fix it.

 Here are the most common causes of paper-thin and soft nails: